jonsimonsen/Countem/README.md

 UnitCounter is a utility class for counts of objects with a description and an option to add information.
 Countem is an application for managing such counters.

 # Usage
+-How to install dependent packages for versions 1.1 and later should be included soon.
 -To use the menu-driven counter management application, run the command python3 countem.py from a terminal in the cloned repo.
 -A default path for loading and saving counters exists.
 To make sure that a counter list (file) is safe, it is suggested that lists that you want to keep are copied or moved to other locations (probably a good idea to give them a descriptive name instead of the default one too).
 If they need to be accessed later, it is suggested that a copy is put back in the repo and given the default name, or that the default name is changed (but make sure that this does not run the risk of overwriting important files).
 -How to use the utility class will not be explained in detail.
 I will assume that anyone that uses its filewriting function makes sure that important information is not lost in the process.